-Every week, students will have four math sessions, four reading sessions, four writing sessions, and three lessons devoted to science, social studies, and student life.
-Music, art, physical education, and Spanish will continue with the same frequency as previously.
+Every week, students have four math sessions, four reading sessions, four writing sessions, and three lessons devoted to science, social studies, and student life.
+Music, art, physical education, and Spanish continue with the same frequency as previously.
 The schedule also includes time for one-on-one check-ins, academic support, and daily activities with the integrators (drama, play, build, and library).

 Middle and Upper School

 During the first two weeks of school, all classes were remote.
 One grade came to the Hill Campus each day for orientation, community-building activities, and meetings with teachers.

 After Labor Day, the school began a hybrid schedule.
 One-third of the students are on campus at any one time and the rest participate remotely.
 On-campus days are organized by grade.
 As of October 12, the is as follows: Monday: Grades 6 through 8; Tuesday: Grades 6 through 8 and Grade 10; Wednesday: Grades 9 and 10; Thursday: Grades 9, 11, and 12; Friday: Grades 11 and 12.
 In order to allow for physical distancing, larger classes are assigned two classrooms, and in some cases, two tents for outdoor meetings.